 The Earth Resources Development Engineering specialty is for those who wish to specialize in interdisciplinary fields that include understanding emerging technical and social issues in Earth Resources Development Engineering.
-This specialty is open to students with mining or non-mining engineering undergraduate degrees who are interested in scholarship and research on topics including, but not limited to, mining and sustainability, mine closure and reclamation engineering, corporate social responsibility, artisanal and small-scale mining, underground construction and tunneling engineering, mining and the environment, modeling and design in earth systems and processes, geothermal, explosive engineering, mine and construction management, mining related data science, earth observation for mine environmental monitoring and design and application of sensor networks, Internet of Things (IoT), robotics and Artificial Intelligence (AI) for autonomous mine systems.
+This specialty is open to students with undergraduate degrees in mining or another engineering discipline who are interested in scholarship and research on topics including, but not limited to, mining and sustainability, mine closure and reclamation engineering, corporate social responsibility, artisanal and small-scale mining, underground construction and tunneling engineering, mining and the environment, modeling and design in earth systems and processes, geothermal, explosive engineering, mine and construction management, mining related data science, earth observation for mine environmental monitoring and design and application of sensor networks, Internet of Things (IoT), robotics and Artificial Intelligence (AI) for autonomous mine systems.
 Because of the interdisciplinary nature of this degree program, students will be required to take three core classes in the Mining Engineering Department and then choose courses related to their area of interest offered by mining, as well as other departments across campus.

 The Master of Science in Earth Resources Development Engineering has two MS degree options (thesis and non-thesis).
-For the PhD degree, students holding an MS degree in a relevant field may transfer, with the approval of the doctoral committee, a maximum of 30 credit hours of graduate course work towards the required credit hours for the PhD degree.
+For the PhD degree, students holding an MS degree in a relevant field may transfer, with the approval of the doctoral committee, a maximum of 30 credits of graduate course work towards the required credits for the PhD degree.
 The doctoral dissertation must be successfully defended before the approved doctoral committee.

-Earth Resource Development Engineering (ERDE) Degree Requirements Master of Science - Thesis (MS-T)
+Earth Resource Development Engineering (ERDE) Degree Requirements

+Master of Science - Thesis (MS-T)

-Students in the ERDE MS-T program must take a minimum of 15 credit hours from within the Mining Engineering Department.
+Students in the ERDE MS-T program must take a minimum of 15 credits from within the Mining Engineering Department.
 These must include the required core courses listed below unless waived by the Master's Thesis Committee.

+Total credits (minimum) 30.0

+Research credits (maximum) 9.0

 Course work credits (minimum) 21.0

-Research credits (maximum) 9.0

-Total credits (minimum) 30.0